‘We may never find them’: Desperate Ukranains hunt for their loved ones

 ‘We may never find them’: Desperate Ukrainians forced to trawl through dead looking for lost loved ones

-The Missing: Bel Trew follows families, who may never know the fate of their loved ones, as they trawl through bodies online and in real life
+The Missing: Bel Trew follows families who may never know the fate of their relatives

 All day the Ukrainian women search through photos of corpses posted by Russian soldiers showing off their kills, in the desperate hunt for their missing loved ones.

-In the crude images of frozen grey faces, blood smeared torsos and the scraps of remains, they look for a flick of something recognisable: a scar or a ring.
+In the crude images of frozen grey faces, blood-smeared torsos and the scraps of remains, they look for a flicker of something recognisable: a scar or a ring.

-“Twenty hours a day I go through these Telegram channels looking for him,” says Maria, her face gripped by grief.
+“Twenty hours a day I go through these Telegram channels looking for him,” said Maria, her face gripped by grief.

 “We are a community of women who are looking for our loved ones.
 All of us have to trawl through the photos of the dead.
 We have to see if they are there.”

-A manicurist by trade, she is searching for her fiance, a 32-year-old construction worker and mechanic from Dnipro.
-He vanished in July just over a month after receiving his call-up papers and only a week into his first deployment: a reconnaissance mission in one of the nastier frontlines of Donbas, eastern Ukraine.
+A manicurist by trade, she has been searching for her fiancé, a 32-year-old construction worker and mechanic from Dnipro called Roman.
+He vanished in July just over a month after receiving his call-up papers and only a week into his first deployment: a reconnaissance mission in one of the nastier front lines of Donbas, eastern Ukraine.

 At the time of speaking to The Independent, Maria explained that he and a large chunk of his artillery brigade were still unaccounted for.